claudiovf/Ref1-Front/README.md

 The new easy to use Formula 1 stats reference web app.
 Visit [Ref1.App](https://ref1.app) to see it live! :)

+What has
+  * two thumbs
+  * started as a personal project to practice MERNG + Typescript skills
+  * and now has over 7.5k page views?

+  :+1: THIS PROJECT :+1:

 ## Overview

-What has two thumbs, started as a personal project to practice MERNG + Typescript skills and now has over 7.5k page views? :+1: THIS PROJECT :+1:

 ## Learn More